Co-dfns/MicroUI-APL/README.md

 ## Known Issues

-* Currently, closing a fenster window on Windows can cause the entire APL system to close down.
-This is inconsistent however.
+* Rendering in APL is currently slower than desirable